 The room I envisioned had enough windows to provide plenty of sunlight.
 A cushy chaise lounge nestled under the biggest window with a fluffy pillow and a cozy blanket so I could fall asleep while reading (in this fantasy, I didn’t have to work).
 Next to that was a small table for my glasses, a cool or warm beverage depending on the season, and a gluten-free grilled cheese sandwich at lunch (I also didn’t have to diet in this fantasy).
 The bookshelves would be full of vintage books and equipped with wheeled ladders since they’d be so tall that I wouldn’t be able to reach the top shelves without a little assistance.
 And I’d have fun rolling around and singing on them.

 When a small bookstore near my husband’s office was closing, he picked up three boxes of vintage and antique books for me, with my aforementioned fantasy involving exactly these types of books.
-Some he grabbed at random, some he specifically chose, and some had history beyond the book itself, like this one with a handwritten letter from a wife to her husband in it.
+Some he grabbed at random, some he specifically chose, and some had history beyond the book itself, like the one with a handwritten letter from a wife to her husband in it.

 Because part of intentional living for me is to make my possessions more visible, I didn’t want to store the books for “someday when we had enough space.”
 Instead, we set aside some time and had fun cataloging them together, discussing which we would keep or sell.
 When that was done, I set up the books on the newly cleared built-in shelves framing the fireplace.